Sigmoid Head for Quality Estimation under Language Ambiguity: Results and Discussion

 \paragraph{Negative Sampling from the Softmax Head} Figure~\ref{fig:sigmoid_softmax} shows the Sigmoid Head trained with negative sampling from the softmax head distribution, where highly ranked tokens (except the reference) are more likely to be sampled as negatives.
 In this case, the sigmoid head remains underconfident, similar to the baseline in Figure~\ref{fig:raw_prob}, although the effect is weaker.
 This is because alternatively correct tokens are still likely to be sampled as negatives, which exposes the model to the same \textit{ambiguity-induced underconfidence} issue.

-\paragraph{Avoiding Dominant Tokens} The \textit{ambiguity-induced underconfidence} issue is mitigated when we explicitly exclude dominant tokens from negative sampling.
+\paragraph{Ambiguity-Informed Negative Sampling: Avoid Dominant Tokens} The \textit{ambiguity-induced underconfidence} issue is mitigated when we explicitly exclude dominant tokens from negative sampling.
 As shown in Figure~\ref{fig:sigmoid_softmax_avoid}, the predicted probabilities better align with gold quality.

 \paragraph{Negative Sampling from Token Frequency} Similar trends are observed when negative sampling is based on token frequency in the training data.
 Figure~\ref{fig:sigmoid_token_freq} shows that frequency-based sampling alone still suffers from underconfidence.
 When dominant tokens are explicitly excluded (Figure~\ref{fig:sigmoid_token_freq_avoid}), the issue is mitigated, and the confidence estimates become more aligned with gold quality.